Ukraine Forces Pushed Back From Severodonetsk Centre - UrduPoint

 Ukraine Forces Pushed Back From Severodonetsk Centre

-The cities of Severodonetsk and Lysychansk, which are separated by a river, have been targeted for weeks as the last areas still under Ukrainian control in the eastern Lugansk region.
+The twin cities of Severodonetsk and Lysychansk have been targeted for weeks as the last areas still under Ukrainian control in the eastern Lugansk region.

-Regional governor Sergiy Gaiday said Monday Russian forces were "gathering more and more equipment" to "encircle" Severodonetsk.
+Regional governor Sergiy Gaiday said Monday Russian forces control 70 to 80 percent of Severodonetsk but had not captured or encircled it.

-Moscow's troops had "pushed our units from the centre and continue to destroy our city", he said.

-Severodonetsk had been "de facto" blocked off after Russian forces blew up the "last" bridge connecting it to Lysychansk on Sunday, Eduard Basurin, a representative for pro-Russian separatists, said Monday.
+"They destroyed all the bridges, and getting into the city is no longer possible.
+Evacuation is also not possible," he told Radio Free Europe.

-Ukrainian forces in the area had two choices, he said, "to surrender or die".
+Ukrainian forces in the area had two choices, "to surrender or die", said Eduard Basurin, a representative for pro-Russian separatists.

-The capture of Severodonetsk would open the road for Moscow to Slovyansk and another major city, Kramatorsk, in their push to conquer the whole of Donbas, a mainly Russian-speaking region partly held by pro-Kremlin separatists since 2014.
+The capture of Severodonetsk would open the road to Sloviansk and another major city, Kramatorsk, in Moscow's push to conquer Donbas, a mainly Russian-speaking region partly held by pro-Kremlin separatists since 2014.

 Ukrainian forces were fighting for "every town and village where the occupiers came", Zelensky said on Monday in a message to mark the eighth anniversary of the liberation of Mariupol in the earlier conflict.